 Blue whales are baleen whales, meaning that they filter seawater through huge, slatted plates in their mouth, known as baleen.
 Large amounts of water are taken in and then squeezed out forcefully through the gaps in the baleen by the whale’s tongue.

 This allows these massive creatures to harvest vast numbers of tiny animals called krill, similar to shrimp, which make up most of their diet.
 One adult whale needs around 3.6 tonnes of krill each day.
-A blue whale’s mouth can hold 90 tonnes of water, and its tongue alone weighs 2.7 tonnes.
+A whale’s mouth can hold 90 tonnes of water, and its tongue alone weighs 2.7 tonnes.

 Since whales are mammals, young whales nurse from their mother’s milk before being weaned onto krill.
 A young whale consumes 400 liters of milk daily.

-Blue whales can move to the nutrient-poor equatorial waters to breed because they can store huge amounts of energy in their vast body.
+These whales can move to the nutrient-poor equatorial waters to breed because they can store huge amounts of energy in their vast body.

 Blue whales, like other whales, “sing,” producing subsonic and sonic noises for up to 30 seconds at a time.
-These sounds echo hauntingly through the sea for many kilometers; other blue whales can likely hear them 1,600 kilometers away, though their exact purpose is still unknown.
+These sounds echo hauntingly through the sea for many kilometers; other whales can likely hear them 1,600 kilometers away, though their exact purpose is still unknown.

 See Related: Three-Letter Animals You’ve Probably Never Heard Of

-Blue whales are found throughout the world’s oceans.
+They are found throughout the world’s oceans.
 Most are concentrated in specific areas today, including the North Atlantic, the eastern North Pacific, the Indian Ocean, and the Antarctic Ocean.
 Blue whales can only live in deep oceanic areas, preferring the cold regions where krill are abundant except in breeding season when they move closer to the equator.